Polymehr/renpydeskgen/README.md

 `nemo` (`nautilus` fork)  | Cinnamon (Mint)       | :heavy_check_mark: Works
 `thunar`                  | Xfce (Mint)           | :heavy_check_mark: Works
 `xfe`                     |                       | :x: Does not work.

+Some file managers also support starting the script directly.
+In this case you should be asked for a starting point for the game directory search using `zenity`.

 ## Dependencies
 This script was written with GNU/BSD tools in mind.
 It will most likely not